Monogenic functions over real alternative *-algebras: fundamental results and applications: Preliminaries

 In addition, we can consider more monogenic functions theories, such as $M=\mathbb H$ when $ \mathbb A=\mathbb{DH}$, where $Q_{\mathbb A}$ is a $6$-dimensional semialgebraic subset of $\mathbb{DH}$. \end{example}

-In this paper, we shall make use of the following useful property which is an immediate consequence of the Artin theorem. \begin{proposition} (\cite[p.
+In this paper, we shall make use of the following useful properties which are immediate consequences of the Artin theorem. \begin{proposition} (\cite[p.
 38]{Schafer}) For any $x, y \in \mathbb{A},$ if x is invertible, then it holds that

 \end{proposition} \begin{proposition} For any $r\in \mathbb{R}$ and $x, y \in \mathbb{A},$ it holds that

 \end{proposition} \begin{proposition} For any $x\in M$ and $y \in \mathbb{A},$ it holds that